Benignus of Armagh

 His foundation of Kilbennan in East Galway, close to Tuam, made him the patron of Connacht.

-Benignus of Armagh (died 467) was the son of Sesenen, an Irish chieftain in the part of Ireland that is now called County Meath.
+Benán (Benignus of Armagh) (died 467) was the son of Sesenen, an Irish chieftain in the part of Ireland that is now called County Meath.

 Life

 He was baptised into the Christian faith by Saint Patrick, and became his favourite disciple and his coadjutor in the Diocese of Armagh around AD 450.
 His gentle disposition suggested the name Benen, which was Latinised as Benignus.

 He followed his master in his travels and assisted him in his missionary labours, helping in the formation of choral services.
 His family may have belonged to the bardic order.
 From his musical achievements he was known as "Patrick's psalm-singer".
 As Benignus had been trained by Patrick in sacred learning from his youth and was well versed in the language and learning of his native land, he was appointed secretary to the Commission of Nine, which a few years before had been directed to compile the Brehon Laws.

 Benignus is said to have contributed materials for the Psalter of Cashel, and the Book of Rights.
 He succeeded St. Patrick's nephew Sechnall as coadjutor and became the first rector of the Cathedral School of Armagh.

 He was present at the synod that passed the canon recognising "the See Of the Apostle Peter" as the final court of appeals in difficult cases.
 This canon is to be found in the Book of Armagh.
 Benignus resigned his coadjutorship in 467 and died the same year.
 His feast is celebrated on 9 November.

 Most authorities identified Patrick's psalm-singer with the Benignus who founded Kilbannon, near Tuam.
 However, Tirechán's collections in the Book of Armagh states that Benignus of Kilbannon was the son of Lugni of Connaught.
 Benignus of Kilbannon had a famous monastery, where Jarlath was educated, and he presided over Drumlease.
 His sister Mathona served as abbess of Tawney, in Tirerrill.

 In Cavan, he established a monastery on Drom Benen (hill of Benan), today's Drumbannon.
 Other monasteries are in cill benen (church of Benan), today's Kilbonane, West Cork.